SeleniumHQ/selenium/README.md

 ### Buck

-Although the plan is to return to a vanilla build of Buck as soon as possible, we currently use a fork, hosted at https://github.com/shs96c/buck To build using Buck, first clone that repo and build using ant.
+Although the plan is to return to a vanilla build of Buck as soon as possible, we currently use a fork hosted at https://github.com/shs96c/buck To build using Buck, first clone that repo and build using ant.
 Then add Buck's "bin" directory to your PATH.